-Adapted from Elfriede Jelinek's novel of the same name, Haneke's film hums with tension and unease, and it has certain elements in common with Darren Aronofsky's more operatic, fantastical Black Swan - both are about lonely women domineered by their mothers, and whose buttoned-down facades hide a dark reservoir of violent desire.
+Adapted from Elfriede Jelinek’s novel of the same name, Haneke’s movie hums with tension and unease, and it has certain elements in common with Darren Aronofsky’s more operatic, fantastical Black Swan: both are about lonely women domineered by their mothers and whose buttoned-down facades hide a dark reservoir of violent desire.

 3. Shaolin Soccer

-It could be argued that a Hong Kong movie that made $42m in the US is too successful to be underrated, but that figure's a drop in the ocean compared with the $213m made by Crouching Tiger, Hidden Dragon a year earlier.
-Besides, director, writer and star Stephen Chow soon eclipsed his own international success with the even bigger Kung Fu Hustle in 2004 - though for us, Shaolin Soccer's the funnier of the two.
+It could be argued that a Hong Kong movie that made $42 million in the U.S. is too successful to be underrated, but that figure’s a drop in the ocean compared with the $213 million made by Crouching Tiger, Hidden Dragon a year earlier.
+Besides director, writer, and star Stephen Chow soon eclipsed his own international success with the even bigger Kung Fu Hustle in 2004, although for us, Shaolin Soccer‘s the funnier of the two.

 2. The Pledge

-Sean Penn's third film as director features a stunning cast, with Jack Nicholson in the lead and Aaron Eckhart, Helen Mirren, Vanessa Redgrave and Mickey Rourke among the supporting players.
-Nicholson plays a retired, weary detective who's drawn into a fresh mystery when a young girl is discovered in the snowy countryside nearby.
-Despite his better judgement, the former detective gives into the teary demands of the dead girls' mother, and pledges to track down the killer.
+Sean Penn’s third movie as director features a stunning cast with Jack Nicholson in the lead and Aaron Eckhart, Helen Mirren, Vanessa Redgrave, and Mickey Rourke among the supporting players.
+Nicholson plays a retired, weary detective who’s drawn into a fresh mystery when a young girl is discovered in the snowy countryside nearby.
+Despite his better judgment, the former detective gives into the teary demands of the dead girl’s mother, and pledges to track down the killer.

-As the detective digs into the clues surrounding the case, he becomes increasingly obsessed by the murderer's identity, and stoops to some extremely amoral, disturbing methods in an attempt to catch him.
-Nicholson's performance is remarkable here, full of doubt and desperation - ultimately, the film isn't so much a conventional serial killer thriller, as much as a character study about an ageing man willing to go to any length to find what he's searching for.
+As the detective pad into the clues surrounding the case, he becomes increasingly obsessed by the murderer’s identity, and stoops to some extremely amoral, disturbing methods in an attempt to catch him.
+Nicholson’s performance is remarkable here, full of doubt and desperation–and the movie isn’t so much a conventional serial killer thriller, as much as a character study about an aging man willing to go to any length to find what he’s searching for.

 1. My Sassy Girl

 Ignore the title, and ignore the genre.
 Just watch it.
-My Sassy Girl might just become one of your favourite films too.
+My Sassy Girl might just become one of your favorite films too.